-Our focus on growth in compensating and incentivizing our employees, including our executives, has succeeded in delivering both robust financial performance and also near-term and long-term value to our stockholders.
+Our focus on growth in compensating and incentivizing our employees, including our executives, has succeeded in delivering both robust financial performance and also long-term value to our stockholders.

-Fiscal 2021 Financial Performance
+Fiscal 2022 Financial Performance

-Fiscal 2021 was a strong year for us marked by significant achievement and growth across all of our key metrics.
-Fiscal 2021 highlights were as follows:
+Fiscal 2022 was a strong year for us marked by significant achievement and growth across all of our key metrics.
+Fiscal 2022 highlights were as follows: